Skip Navigation or Skip to Content

 Designed for actors of all experience levels, explore a classic performance style that requires no line memorization!
 This course will help you develop vocal technique, facial expression, character interpretation, beat analysis, and active listening while exploring the work of Tony-winning American playwright Arthur Miller.

-• Wine 101 | Off Campus | NEW!
+• Wine 101| Off Campus |

 • Fee: $40.00